moov-io/infra/cmd/cpfuzz/README.md

 **Note**: This setup assumes the projects and this repository live in the same parent directory.
 Some scripts copy files outside of this repository based on relative paths.

+### Private Crasher Files

+This repository has a `.gitignore` entry for `fuzz-*` which will keep the crasher files out of the git tree.
+This is done because a crash in our libraries represents a possible security vulnerability and should be fixed following our security release guidelines.

+The fuzzer logic and setup is open source so the collection of results is also made open.

 ### Data Collection and Analysis

 Crasher files are collected inside a `crashers/` directory from where the fuzz binary runs from.
 Files with the input that caused the crash are written alongside the stacktrace.